Key Takeaways

 - Appetite Suppression: Vyvanse can reduce feelings of hunger, leading to weight loss or changes in eating habits for some individuals.

-- Increased Heart Rate and Blood Pressure: As a stimulant, Vyvanse can elevate heart rate and blood pressure, which may be concerning for those with cardiovascular issues.
+- Increased Heart Rate and Blood Pressure: As a stimulant, Vyvanse can elevate heart rate and blood pressure, which may be concerning for those with cardiovascular conditions.

 - Dry Mouth: Dry mouth is a common side effect of Vyvanse, which can lead to discomfort and increased risk of dental issues if not managed properly.